 - Rated AV® Preeminent™ in Labor and Employment Law by Martindale-Hubbell since 2014

-- Named to the Rising Star list by the publishers of New Jersey Monthly and Super Lawyers® since 2013
+- Named to the Rising Star listing by the publishers of New Jersey Monthly and Super Lawyers®, 2013-2020

 - Lead NJ Fellow (2014)